Sila Nerangalil: Reception

 Rediff.com wrote, "Altogether, a nice fare if you're in the mood for a good old-fashioned crime thriller".
 Tamil Star wrote, "While director Jayaraj manages to keep the suspense intact in a few places in this two-hour movie, it is clear that crafting such a shape-shifting screenplay has eluded even a good director like him".
+Lakshmi Saravanakumar of Kalki felt the fast pace in the first and last scene was completely missing in rest of the scenes and despite the scope of offering twists and turns, most of them were predictable due to faulty screenplay.
+He also felt Vincent Asokan was ill-suited for the role.